SolCharms/Betelgeuse/README.md

 ## Supplementing a Futures Contract

 Additional tokens (of the same mint) can be added to a futures contract at any point up until the expiry timestamp.
-Similarly, unsold tokens can be withdrawn with the same constraint on time.
 However, the Token Swap Ratios cannot be changed.
 This is due to the fractional nature of the futures contract and the fact that these ratios will have been 'locked in' for any previous fractionalized purchase.
 To effectively achieve the same result, unsold futures contract tokens can be withdrawn and a new futures contract with different Token Swap Ratios can be created.

 Let's add supplemental tokens to the futures contract with account address 4DEXcge8kCzAo6YHy8frLqyrvLFhskK3CHyovJ8ZV2d7 (nice coincidence with the first 4 characters there being accurately representative of the 4th futures contract created for this dex).
 Executing the command:

     dex-cli supplement-future -c 4DEXcge8kCzAo6YHy8frLqyrvLFhskK3CHyovJ8ZV2d7 -s 6SyeP8wFbkwvw7bj6SLfyRWh6md73fkpBHHVNCAXCdcS -a 15000000

-where -c is the futures contract account address, -s is the source token account, and -a is the supplemental listing amount.
+where -c is the futures contract account address, -s is the creator's source token account, and -a is the supplemental listing amount.
 The first of these arguments is mandatory, but the rest are optional and will be drawn from the futures contract creator config file if not provided.
 Here is the transaction confirmation message:

 ![Screenshot from 2023-01-19 15-55-48](https://user-images.githubusercontent.com/97003046/213557749-e4b04a8b-e5a1-49e9-8df1-7c5fcbe03f93.png)